onwongjan2002/CKA-Certification-Course-2025/Day 29/README.md

 apiVersion: batch/v1
 kind: CronJob
 metadata:
-  name: hello-cronjob  # Name of the CronJob resource.
+  name: hello-cronjob
 spec:
-  schedule: "*/1 * * * *"  # Cron expression: Run the Job every 1 minute (using crontab syntax).
+  schedule: "*/1 * * * *"  # Cron expression specifying the job to run every 1 minute
+  ttlSecondsAfterFinished: 60  # Automatically deletes the Pod 60 seconds after it completes
   jobTemplate:
     spec:
+      completions: 2
-      completions: 1  # Number of successful Pod completions required for the Job to be marked as complete.
+        # Specifies that 2 successful Pod completions are required for the CronJob's Job to be considered complete.
+        # Each Pod must complete successfully (exit with status 0) for the job to be marked as finished.
+        # In this case, CronJob will wait until both Pods have successfully completed.
+      parallelism: 2
+        # Specifies that 2 Pods should run concurrently for each execution of the CronJob.
+        # This means that when the CronJob is triggered, both Pods will start simultaneously.
+        # The Pods will run in parallel to perform the task faster, and the CronJob will wait until both have completed.
       template:
         spec:
           containers:
             - name: hello
-              image: busybox  # Lightweight base image for running simple shell commands.
+              image: busybox
-              command: ["bin/sh", "-c", "echo Hello from CronJob! && sleep 10"]  # Print a message and sleep for 10 seconds before exiting.
+              command: ["bin/sh", "-c", "echo Hello from CronJob! && sleep 10"]
-          restartPolicy: Never  # Must be Never or OnFailure.
-Never creates a new Pod for retries; OnFailure restarts the same Pod in place.
+          restartPolicy: Never  # Ensures Pods don't restart; they must be considered completed or failed based on the task's outcome.
 ```

 > **Note:**